Fresno Interdenominational Refugee Ministries logo

 Pros

-• HUD-certified housing counseling agency offering genuine free services without hidden fees or commercial pressure
+• HUD-certified housing counseling agency offering genuine free services without fees to verify or commercial pressure

 • Financial counseling available in 10 different languages with culturally competent staff (50+ who are refugees themselves)